nourelhoda89/SeniorProjectWebsite/README.md

 # SeniorProjectWebsite
-Brennan and I will be working on building our website for the senior project
+Grant and I will be working on building our website for the senior project